Code4SA/medicine-price-registry/README.md

 * It might be useful to compare prices over time
 * Add CSS pre-compilers
 * Add the JS to django-pipeline
+* Seems like there are some spelling errors in the database - e.g. paracetamol and paracetemol.
+Might need to clean the database through some sort of fuzzy match and possibly report those errors back to mpr